 What is cloud-based digital signage software, and how does it work?

 The exact mechanism behind cloud-based digital signage software can vary by provider, but the servers involved are always external (located off your premises and maintained by your provider).
-What we’ve explained in this section is the gist of it, but if you’re curious, ask your digital signage software provider to explain their mechanism in more detail.
+What we’ve explained in this section is the gist of it, but if you’re curious, ask your digital signage provider to explain their mechanism in more detail.

 How does cloud-based digital signage software differ from the alternatives?